nandhini-1402/nandhini-1402/README.md

 ## About Me

-I'm a final year Bachelor of Technology student at M Kumarasamy College of Engineering, Karur, from Namakkal.
+I've Bachelor of Technology student at M Kumarasamy College of Engineering, Karur, from Namakkal.
 I'm passionate about Machine Learning and have experience working with various machine learning models and technologies.
 I also have a solid foundation in Java.

 ## Education